 Personal computers are used at home and in professional activities.
 Computers are used to working with text and graphics, the solution of scientific and engineering tasks, entertainment, education and others.
 The architecture of the PC allows to connect their to networks, expand the set of peripheral equipment.
 Computers are equipped with advanced software, including operating systems, compilers with algorithmic languages, application packages.

+Professional PCs are used in science to solve complex information and industrial applications that require high performance, efficient transmission of large amounts of data, large capacity memory.

+By connecting a large set of peripherals, PC functionality is greatly enhanced.

 Von Neumann architecture

 In 1946 J. von Neumann, G. Goldstein and A. Burks in their joint article described the new principles of construction and operation of a computer.
 Subsequently, based on these principles were made the first two generations of computers.
 In later generations, there were some changes, although the von Neumann principles are relevant today.